2i2c-org/2i2c-org.github.io/contribute/blog.md

 - `sustainability` - about funding or capacity building
 - `reliability` - about infrastructure reliability
 - `monitoring` - about visibility and monitoring of cloud infrastructure
-- `cloud-costs` - about cloud costs
+- `cloud costs` - about cloud costs
 - `communication` - about communicating ideas
 - `reproducibility` - about enabling reproducible computation
 - `computation` - about enabling computation and scaling